 Gifford Pinchot State Park ia a 2,338-acre full service park in northern York County along PA 177 between the towns of Rossville and Lewisberry (near Roundtop Ski Area).
 The park consists of reverting farm fields and wooded hillsides with the 340-acre Pinchot Lake serving as a prime attraction.

+HersheyPark, established in 1907 has some of the wildest rollercoasters around.
 Built in Chocolate Town for the workers of the Hershey Company, HersheyPark has grown into a huge complex of rides and attractions.
 My personal favorite, the Great Bear, (an aggressive thrill ride) is a …

 This park is nestled in the gap of Tuscarora Mountain.
 Dedicated in honor of the 15th president of the United States, this narrow, peaceful hollow is the site of James Buchanan’s birthplace.
 A stone pyramid monument surrounded by majestic conifers stands on the site of …

 In 1895 Emmett Swigart began collecting automobiles while selling insurance.
 By 1935 his collection got so big he had to look for a larger building to house his cars and decided to move his insurance practice along with it.